Back-to-School Prayers (with a free printable)

 I spoke to one empty nester who told me she still hates Labor Day.
 “It signals that summer is over,” she said, “and I was always the mom in a puddle of tears at the bus stop.
 I didn’t want to let my kids go.”

-And then there’s the Instagram mom who posted that the sun came out from behind the storm clouds as she waved goodbye to her kids–and that when she went back into her house, the dishwasher had unloaded itself, the coffee had brewed itself, and Ryan Gosling had made her bed and was folding her laundry. 😉
+And then there’s the Instagram mom who posted that the sun came out as she waved goodbye to her kids–and that when she went back into her house, the dishwasher had unloaded itself, the coffee had brewed itself, and Ryan Gosling had made her bed and was folding her laundry. 😉

+Wherever you are on the back-to-school spectrum–sobbing or singing or a little of both–I know you love your kids.
+And you want God’s best for them during the coming year.
 I wish you and I could sit down together as this new school year begins.
 I’d ask you what you’re excited about.
 What concerns you might have.
 And how I can pray.

-And I’d share some of what I’ve been learning from other moms–especially as it relates to helping our kids push back against things like worry and fear.
+And I’d share some of what I’ve learned from other moms–especially as it relates to helping our kids push back against things like worry and fear.
 How do we help our kids when they struggle?
 Even if it’s just back-to-school jitters and not something chronic, how should we pray?
 How can we calm our own hearts?

 I asked Sally Burke, Moms in Prayer president, how she would answer questions like these.
 I wasn’t surprised when she pointed straight to the Bible.
 She prays Nehemiah 8:10 over her kids, that the joy of the Lord will be their strength.
 And she asks God to help them set their hearts and their minds “on things above, where Christ is,” not on worldly things.